hartwigmedical/scripts/datarequest/README.md

 Important concepts:
 * The region is where your bucket will be created.
 Best to pick a local region.
 * The storage class impacts how your data is stored.
 Standard will be used for frequently accessed data.
-Nearline and Coldine for less accessed.
+Nearline and Coldline for less accessed.
 * The access control can be per bucket or per file, normally per bucket is fine.
 * By default data in encrypted with Google's internal keys.
 Customer Managed Encryption is also available, but does carry a large